drivetribe/react-native-camera/README.md

 The promise will be fulfilled with an object with some of the following properties:

- - `data`: Returns a base64-encoded string with the capture data (only returned with the deprecated `Camera.constants.CaptureTarget.memory`)
  - `path`: Returns the path of the captured image or video file on disk
  - `width`: (currently iOS video only) returns the video file's frame width
  - `height`: (currently iOS video only) returns the video file's frame height